BushLife - Bonnechere Caves interior in Ontario, showcasing limestone formations.

 Unfortunately, your pets are not allowed to go cave exploring.
 You can, however, leash your pet to the fence line.
 Don’t worry – the staff is super sweet and kind enough to check in on our dog as well as the others.

-Your journey starts 100 ft below the surface into the Bonnechere caves, estimated to be 400-500 million years old.
+Your journey by an expert tour guide starts 100 ft below the surface into the Bonnechere limestone caves, estimated to be 400-500 million years old.

 The Bonnechere cave system was carved into the limestone bedrock over millions of years by the Bonnechere River, which still flows through the underground tunnels.
 It was not until 1955 when Tom Woodward discovered the caves and had them drained to open them as a tourist attraction, which has been wowing visitors ever since.

 Over the years, many legends and myths have sprung up around the Bonnechere Caves.
 Some believe that the notorious outlaw Jesse James used the caves as a hideout, while others claim that the ghost of a young girl who drowned in the nearby river haunts the caves.
-Whatever the truth, there is no denying that the Bonnechere Caves have a steep history and mystery.
+Whatever the truth, there is no denying that the Ordovician limestone caves are steep in history and mystery.

 What to Expect When Visiting the Caves

 Our tour guide led a very entertaining tour, which started with a quick history lesson about the area and a preview of well-preserved prehistoric fossils and various rocks.
 We then entered the cave via a staircase.
-Once inside, expect the cave to be cool, and the floor to be wet and slippery.
+Once inside, the cave temperature was cool – wear a long sleeve shirt or bring a light jacket.
+For the most part, you’ll walk the elevated boardwalks, but there are sections of uneven terrain that is wet and slippery.

-If you are afraid of being in a dark cave, you can rest easy knowing the path is ambient with lights.
+If you are afraid of being in a dark cave, you can rest easy knowing the underground passages are ambient with lights.
 However, during the last leg of the tour, your guide will turn off the lights, immersing you in the whole experience of what Mike Brophy felt when he discovered the caves so long ago.
-It is not for the faint of heart if you are afraid, but it is quite the experience.
+It is not for the faint of heart if you are afraid, but it is quite the unique experience.

-As you explore the caves with your knowledgeable guide, your tour guide will point to notable features and share fascinating facts and stories about their geological and cultural significance.
+As you explore the caves with your knowledgeable guide, your tour guide will point to notable features, geological gems, and share fascinating facts and stories about their geological and cultural significance.

-Our guide was super friendly, funny and informative.
+Our guide was super friendly, funny, and informative.
 He took the time to answer questions and allowed us to experience the caves without feeling rushed.
 After the tour, you will be encouraged to hike the property and take in the views of the Bonnechere River.
-Oh, and don’t worry if you forgot to bring water or snacks – there is a small onsite gift shop with the basics.
+Oh, and don’t worry if you forgot to bring water or snacks – there is a small onsite souvenir shop / Bonnechere Museum with the basics.

 Are There Bats Inside the Caves?